 [PATAGONIA, CHILE] — Going to Torres del Paine in Patagonia was always one of my lifelong goals, well, at least for the last 25 years.
 Then, I finally bit the bullet and decided to go, paired with a visit to the Atacama Desert in the northern half of Chile — the driest place on the planet (you can see that part of the trip here).
-These are some of the best hikes in Torres del Paine.
-This is a summary of all the best hikes in Torres del Paine that I was able to take.
+Here’s my overview of some of the best hikes in Torres del Paine National Park in Patagonia.
+Where to go in Patagonia.
+What to do in Torres del Paine.
+A review of Tierra Patagonia adventure hotel.
+And the best things to do Torres del Paine.

 Patagonia is a region that actually straddles both Chile and Argentina at the very tip of South America and I could never figure it out or decide which side to go to.
 I finally just picked Chile and didn’t get a chance to see the Argentina side, which I’m saving for my next visit.